 Integrate Okta Device Trust with VMware Workspace ONE for iOS and Android devices

 This integration is based primarily on SAMLAn acronym for Security Assertion Markup Language, SAML is an XML-based standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider (SP).
-The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IDP, and the SP.
+The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IdP, and the SP.
 Here's how SAML works through Okta: SP-initiated flow: the end user requests (principally through a browser) a service from the SP.
 The SP requests and obtains an identity assertion from the IdP (in this case, Okta).
 On the basis of this assertion, the SP can decide whether or not to authorize or authenticate the service for the end user.
-IdP-initiated flow: with Okta as the IdP, an end user goes to the Okta browser and clicks on a chiclet, sending a SAMLResponse to the configured SP.
+IdP-initiated flow: with Okta as the IdP, an end user goes to the Okta browser and clicks on an app, sending a SAMLResponse to the configured SP.
 A session is established with the SP, and the end user is authenticated. trust connections.
 It combines the power of Okta’s Contextual Access Management policy framework with device signals from VMware Workspace ONE to deliver a secure and seamless end-user experience.
 Allowing Workspace ONE to add the Device Context to the SAML Assertion lets enterprises leverage Okta’s policy framework to require users to enroll their unmanaged device or satisfy an MFA challenge.

-You can also configure this integration to provide end usersIn Okta literature, we generally refer to "end users" as the people who have their own Okta home page (My Applications), using chiclets to authenticate into all of their apps.
+You can also configure this integration to provide end usersIn Okta literature, we generally refer to "end users" as the people who have their own Okta home page (My Applications), using apps to authenticate into all of their apps.
 End users do not have any administrative control.
 When we refer to "users" we are generally referring to the individual(s) who have administrative control. a streamlined device enrollment experience, leverage Okta's extensible Multi Factor AuthenticationAuthentication is distinct from authorization, which is the process of giving individuals access to system objects based on their identity.
 Authentication merely ensures that the individual is who he or she claims to be, but says nothing about the access rights of the individual.
 Authentication methods and protocols include direct auth, delegated auth, SAML, SWA, WS-Fed, and OpenID Connect. to applications in Workspace ONE, and provide a consistent and familiar login experience for users and administrators.

 This guide provides step-by-step instructions to configure and test use cases supported by the Okta + Workspace ONE.
 To integrate Okta with Workspace ONE, you integrate VMware Identity Manager with Okta.
 VMware Identity Manager is the identity component of Workspace ONE.